Uvacoder/workshop-react-rendering/README.md

 You must have prior experience with React to attend this workshop.

-Being an advanced workshop, we __won't cover the basics__ of React: the syntax, what components are, what is state and how it works, component lifecycle, etc.
+Being an advanced workshop, we __won't cover the basics__ of React: the syntax, JSX, what components are, what is state and how it works, component lifecycle, etc.